 Workouts – Wods that Work your Core

-CrossFit is typically associated with high intensity metcons performed for time, reps, or rounds.
-In metcon type workouts we should be including our dynamic core exercises, such as sit-ups, toes to bar, and GHD sit-ups.
+CrossFit ab workouts are typically associated with high-intensity metcons performed for time, reps, or rounds.
+In metcon-type workouts, we should be including our dynamic core exercises, such as sit-ups, V ups, toes to bar, and GHD sit-ups.
+We can also include the classic hollow rocks exercise.

 Our static core holds are based on movement quality rather than quantity, they should be avoided in metcons and performed as accessory work.
 There’s no real way you can make a plank go faster (although that would be really nice).
 When adding core work into your training regime, find a good balance of metcons and accessories to maximise your progress.